shahzaibmahmood563/cloudflare-docs/src/content/docs/workers/miniflare/core/modules.md

 });
 ```

-You can now use `modules` worker scripts like the following:
+You can then use `modules` worker scripts like the following:

 ```js
 export default {